radean0909/jumpcloud-hasher/README.md

 - Logging middleware is illustrative, but would otherwise adhere to logging standards that already exist
 - There was no indication of a return from `/shutdown` endpoint, so I added some basic information
 - To adhere to the outline, I returned only the stats requested, though, in production I might add additional stats: pending/processing count (instead of just total, for instance), size of datastore, etc
-- HTTP rest testing using only the standard library was becoming a significant time sink, However, unit tests have been included to illustrate a commitment to testing
+- HTTP rest testing using only the standard library was becoming a significant time sink, However, unit tests have been included to illustrate a commitment to testing.
+In a production environment I would likely use something like gorilla to help with testing.

 # Installation
 ```